Skip to content

 Storing

-This applesauce will stay fresh in the fridge for up to 2 weeks if stored in a sealed container (I prefer mason jars).
+This applesauce will stay fresh in the fridge for up to two weeks.
+Store in an airtight container or a mason jar that is sealed.
 I like to write the date on the lid so that I know how long it will keep, although my family usually eats it right up in a couple of days!

-This apple sauce can also be frozen in a ziptop bag for up to 3 months.
+This apple sauce can also be frozen in a freezer-safe container or bag for up to three months.
+Both these options are great for storing homemade crockpot applesauce.

 More Fresh Apple Recipes